-As Hurricane Ian bears down on the Florida coastline, businesses are preparing for potential supply chain disruptions.
+As Hurricane Helene bears down on the Florida coastline, businesses are preparing for potential supply chain disruptions.

-This storm is expected to pack a punch and cause widespread damage with potential winds up to 155 mph, as well as torrential rains that could lead into significant flooding in some areas of the state.
+Helene is currently a category 4 and is expected to pack a punch with catastrophic widespread damage with sustained winds of 130 mph, as well as torrential rains that could lead into significant flooding in some areas of the state.

-Businesses should take precautions to protect their logistics and supply chain to ensure operations can continue uninterrupted in the event of a hurricane.
+Businesses should prepare disaster response strategies to protect their logistics and supply chain to ensure operations can continue uninterrupted in the event of a hurricane.

-In this blog post, we provide some insight into preparing for a hurricane and the impact it may have on a business.
+In this blog post, we provide some insight into Hurricane Helene preparation and the impact it may have on a business.

 Create a Disaster Preparedness Plan